Nathanwoodburn/handypedia/faq.md

 ## What wallet is there?

-Currently there are two fully featured wallets, [Bob Wallet](https://bobwallet.io) and [Namebase](https://www.namebase.io).
-Bob Wallet is non-custodial software which can be used trustlessly, whereas Namebase is a custodial online wallet.
-You can not buy coins from Bob Wallet.
+Currently there are three fully featured wallets; [Bob Wallet](/bobwallet), [Namebase](/namebase) and [ShakeStation](/shakestation).
+Bob Wallet is non-custodial software which can be used trustlessly, whereas Namebase and ShakeStation are custodial online wallets.
+You can not buy HNS from Bob Wallet or ShakeStation.

 ## What's with the @hns twitter?